JabronieMan/thanksgiving/README.md

 # Thanksgiving Recipe Collection

-This project is a collection of Thanksgiving recipes, now powered by Jekyll for easy management and deployment on GitHub Pages.
+This project is a collection of Thanksgiving recipes, powered by Jekyll and made interactive with client-side JavaScript.

 ## Project Structure

-*   `_config.yml`: Jekyll's main configuration file, defining site-wide settings and collections.
+*   `_config.yml`: Jekyll's main configuration file.
-*   `_layouts/`: Contains HTML templates for the site.
+*   `_layouts/`: Contains HTML templates for `default` and `recipe` pages.
-    *   `default.html`: The base layout providing the overall structure and styling.
-    *   `recipe.html`: A specific layout for rendering individual recipe pages.
-*   `_recipes/`: This directory is a Jekyll collection containing individual recipe files in markdown format.
-Each file includes YAML front matter for metadata.
+*   `_recipes/`: A Jekyll collection containing individual recipe files in markdown format.
+Each file's front matter includes an `ingredients` list.
-*   `index.md`: The main page of the site, which dynamically lists all recipes from the `_recipes` collection and hosts the interactive shopping list functionality.
+*   `index.md`: The main page of the site.
+It contains the layout for the interactive features and includes the necessary Liquid templating to generate the data.
-*   `assets/js/shopping-list.js`: Client-side JavaScript that handles the interactive shopping list logic.
+*   `assets/js/shopping-list.js`: Client-side JavaScript that handles all interactive logic, including the recipe drawer and the shopping list generator.
-*   `README.md`: This file, providing an overview of the project.
+*   `README.md`: This file.

-## How it Works (Jekyll & GitHub Pages)
+## How it Works

-This site leverages Jekyll, a static site generator, which is natively supported by GitHub Pages.
+This site uses Jekyll to build the static pages and client-side JavaScript to provide an interactive experience.

-1.  **Markdown to HTML:** Jekyll takes the markdown files in `_recipes/` and `index.md`, processes them using the specified layouts (`recipe.html`, `default.html`), and converts them into static HTML pages.
+1.  **Jekyll Build:** Jekyll processes the markdown files, using the layouts in `_layouts/` to create the individual recipe pages and the main index page.
-2.  **Dynamic Index & Data Embedding:** The `index.md` file uses Jekyll's Liquid templating to automatically generate a list of all recipes with checkboxes, and also embeds all recipe ingredient data directly into the page as a JSON object.
+2.  **Data Embedding:** On the main page (`index.md`), Jekyll's Liquid templating language is used to embed all recipe ingredient data into a JSON object, making it accessible to the client-side script.
-3.  **Interactive Shopping List (JavaScript):** Client-side JavaScript (`assets/js/shopping-list.js`) reads the embedded recipe data.
-When a recipe checkbox is toggled, the script dynamically updates a shopping list displayed on the page, aggregating ingredients from selected recipes.
+3.  **Interactive Features (JavaScript):** The `assets/js/shopping-list.js` script handles two main features on the homepage:
+    *   **Recipe Drawer:** A toggle button to show and hide a list of links to all individual recipe pages.
+    *   **Shopping List Generator:** A list of recipes with checkboxes that, when selected, dynamically populates a master shopping list.
-4.  **Deployment:** When changes are pushed to the GitHub repository, GitHub Pages automatically builds the Jekyll site and deploys the generated HTML, CSS, and JavaScript assets.
+4.  **Deployment:** When changes are pushed to GitHub, GitHub Pages automatically runs the Jekyll build and deploys the resulting static site (HTML, CSS, and JS).

+## Homepage Features

+The main page is split into two interactive sections:

+### Recipe Drawer

+At the top of the page, there is a **"Show All Recipes"** button.
+Clicking this will expand a drawer containing direct links to each individual recipe page, allowing for easy navigation.

+### Shopping List Generator

+This section consists of two parts:
+1.  **Recipe Selection:** A list of all recipes, each with a checkbox.
+2.  **Shopping List:** A content area that displays the aggregated ingredients.

+When you check a box next to a recipe, its ingredients are automatically added to the shopping list.
+The list updates in real-time and only shows the unique set of ingredients from all selected recipes.

 ## Adding New Recipes

-To add a new recipe:

-1. Create a new markdown file (e.g., `new-recipe.md`) inside the `_recipes/` directory.
+1. Create a new markdown file in the `_recipes/` directory.
-2. At the top of the new file, add Jekyll "front matter" (a YAML block) like this:
+2. Add the required "front matter" to the top of the file, including a `title` and an `ingredients` list.
     ```yaml
     ---
     layout: recipe